-Candace Owens is a 35-year-old influencer, mother of three, proud anti-feminist, and one of the most extreme voices in America’s alt-right
+Candace Owens is a 35-year-old influencer, mother of three, proud anti-feminist, and one of the most extreme voices in America’s alt-right.

 With 18 million followers across her platforms, she shares hateful views about Muslim, Jewish and trans people, criticising the Black Lives Matter movement and calling COVID-19 “the most ridiculous scam in the entire world.”

 And she’s determined to tour Australia in November, selling VIP tickets at $1500 a pop and general admission for $100 for a series of evenings she promises will be “electrifying.”
 But, she’s on a collision course with Australian immigration, openly feuding with Immigration Minister Tony Burke.

-As reported by The Sydney Morning Herald reported that he will be blocking Owen’s visa, quipping: “Tickets to these events are selling for $100.
+In August, The Sydney Morning Herald reported that Burke would be blocking Owen’s visa, quipping: “Tickets to these events are selling for $100.
 I hope she has a good refund policy.”

 Who Is Candace Owens?